pluralsh/documentation/pages/basic-setup-and-deployment/setting-up-gitops.md

 2. **Build your configuration**: `plural build`
 3. **Deploy your configuration**: `plural deploy`&#x20;

-When Step 2 (`plural build`) is completed, you'll notice all of your new configuration has been created in your local repository.
+When `plural build` is completed, you'll notice all of your new configuration has been created in your local repository.
 In this state, the files are not yet committed or pushed up to your origin repository.

 You can manually commit and push the files yourself, _**but we recommend**_ using the `--commit` CLI argument when running `plural deploy`:&#x20;